iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Loses walking data within 24 hours which is really annoying despite the update on 15th January.<br> :date: __2021-01-19 13:33:18__

 > Broken since last update!<br> :date: __2021-01-18 07:40:26__

-> Worked for first day then said update now does not keep record of each days walking not good 😒<br> :date: __2021-01-17 11:47:28__